praneethreddyy14/Multi-Agent-Resume-Analyzer/README.md

-# Polymarket Copy Trading Bot
+# polymarket copy trading bot

 TypeScript/Node.js bot that copies a target trader’s Polymarket activity: polls their public activity, then places limit orders on your account (same market, configurable size).